bairdb01/GameBoy-emu/README.md

 A WIP GameBoy emulator.

 ## Some of my troubles and thoughts
+Since this is my first emulator I have ever programmed, I thought it would be nice to note down some of my thoughts and problems.

 ### How to handle opcodes?
 At the beginning of this project I had next to no idea of what an opcode was.
 Upon further research I found out that an opcode is just an instruction from an instruction set.
 So with that knowledge under my belt I had a bigger problem I asked myself: "How do I store a set of instructions?"
 Of course I could have used a bunch of switch statements, but that would be very ugly.
 I originally wanted to use some kind of array of function pointers, however Java doesn't have those.
 So I went searching and the closest thing I could find was a Functional Interface.
 The FunctionalInterface checked everybox I wanted.
 The FunctionalInterface allowed me to pass different functions as a parameter through the use of lambda expressions.
 This allowed me to create an array of objects which each had different methods.